 How To Add Charts And Graphs To WordPress

-- Resizes dynamically for mobile browsers
+- Resizes dynamically for mobile screens

 Use WordPress Chart & Graph Plugins